 1/1 Matching Gift Program established by anonymous donor up to $22,222

-Established new scholarships at Kahuku High School; service project for SVSG
+Established new scholarships at Kahuku High School; service project for Samoa Victim Support Group (Apia, Samoa)

 Established new scholarships at the University of Utah

-BYU Hawaii endowment fully, funded exceeding $100k; supported female student athletes in tennis at BYU and funded registration fees for BYU SOAR students
+BYU Hawaii endowment fully funded to exceed $100,000; supported female student athletes in tennis at BYU and funded registration fees for 30+ BYU SOAR students